MetaMask/core/docs/writing-controllers.md

 Each controller needs a default representation in order to fully initialize itself when [receiving a partial representation of state](#accept-a-partial-representation-of-state).
 A default representation of state is also useful when testing interactions with a controller's `*:stateChange` event.

-It is customary to export a function which returns this default representation:
+A function which returns this default representation should be defined and exported.

+Note that the default representation object is not exported directly to ensure that we are always providing a newly initialized instance with a new object reference.

 ```typescript
 /* === packages/foo-controller/src/FooController.ts === */